Easy Béarnaise sauce recipe, a French classic. Like the mother Hollandaise but with added herbs and no lemon, created

 How many times have you seen the French classic Béarnaise Sauce on a menu and thought it was perhaps too difficult to make?
-Well, let me show you how easy it is to whip up the real McCoy at home.
+Well, let me show you how easy it is to whip up an authentic version at home.
 It also tastes 100 times better than the jarred stuff in supermarkets!

-Moreover, did you know that there’s at least another herb in it, apart from tarragon?
+Moreover, did you know that there’s at least another herb ingredient in it, apart from tarragon?
 Read on from the birthplace of the Sauce Béarnaise itself in Saint-Germain-en-Laye, just outside Paris and discover the “simple Béarn-ecessities of life” (groan!).

 Difference Between Hollandaise and Béarnaise Sauce